 Take in the Sights and Sounds of Pueblo

-Late Indian Summer brings hundreds of thousands of revelers each year who walk the sultry street and take in the often times noisy sounds of large roasters churning chilies as they breathe in the spicy aromatic flavors which entice throughout the air.
+Late Indian Summer brings hundreds of thousands of revelers each year who walk the sultry street and take in the often times noisy sounds of large roasters churning chiles as they breathe in the spicy aromatic flavors which entice throughout the air.

 For a siesta, you might see many locals and tourists taking refuge to Pueblo's beautiful River Walk, which dissects just beneath Union street.
 Here you will find lovely shade and the sounds of street musicians playing for their tunes for your tip.